For nearly two and a half years, from June 1940 until late 1942, Malta was subjected to one Axis air raid after another.

 This is an account of that desperate time, as witnessed by those who were there and illustrated with their wartime photographs, together with colour images of Malta today.

-Northampton in the Great War
+Love Letters of the Great War